Near Brockway in McCone County, Montana — The American West (Mountains)

 Also see . . .
 Hell Creek Formation -- Wikipedia.
 The Hell Creek Formation is an intensively-studied division of mostly Upper Cretaceous and some lower Paleocene rocks in North America, named for exposures studied along Hell Creek, near Jordan, Montana.
 The formation stretches over portions of Montana, North Dakota, South Dakota, and Wyoming.
 (Submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California.)

 Credits.
-This page was last revised on December 9, 2019.
-This page originally submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 53 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California.
+This page was last revised on July 21, 2020.
+It was originally submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 95 times since then and 4 times this year.
+Last updated on July 20, 2020, by Connor Olson of Lemmon, South Dakota.
+Photos: 1, 2, 3. submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.